 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Williams compliance: Teachers are appropriately assigned and fully credentialed(#1A) May 2021 - 99% compliance for appropriately assigned staff In May of 2022, AUHSD had 95% compliance for appropriately assigned staff.
-100% compliance for appropriately assigned staff Recruit and retain quality employees (qualitative measure) May 2021 - Recruit and hire quality classified, certificated and administrative employees at 100% Retain 100% of employees without "unexplained" departure for lateral position In May of 2022, 100% of staff were retained without unexplained departures.
+In fall of 2022, AUHSD had 90% compliance for appropriately assigned staff (21-22 school year) 100% compliance for appropriately assigned staff Recruit and retain quality employees (qualitative measure) May 2021 - Recruit and hire quality classified, certificated and administrative employees at 100% Retain 100% of employees without "unexplained" departure for lateral position In May of 2022, 100% of staff were retained without unexplained departures.
+The District is developing better systems of measuring staff retention and a ability to recruit and hire quality staff.
+In May of 2023, approximately 98% of staff were retained without unexplained departures.
 Recruit and hire quality classified, certificated and administrative employees at 100% Retain 100% of employees without "unexplained" departure for lateral position Certificated staff "diversity" - increase racial and ethnic diversity of certificated staff (Students of color make up 33% (2020) of the District student population) May 2021 - 18% certificated staff of color In May of 2022, AUHSD had 18% certificated staff of color.
+In the fall of 2022, AUHSD had 17% certificated staff of color.
 25% certificated staff of color

 Action # Title Description Total Funds Contributing 1 Certificated Professional Development Classroom teachers and certificated support staff must continue to development in their profession for all students to thrive and the District to achieve many of its goals.
 Professional development will focus on homework policy implementation, instruction/curriculum with new courses, targeted intervention, assessment and grading practices, technology integration, equity efforts, social-emotional student development and restorative practices.
-Professional development programs will include Summer Institute, Staff Development Days, release days, Wednesday and Friday morning teacher collaboration, the evaluation process and conference/workshop attendance. \$285,000 N 2 Classified Professional Development Provide staff development for classified staff through staff development day, conferences and release time.
+Professional development programs will include Summer Institute, Staff Development Days, release days, Wednesday and Friday morning teacher collaboration, the evaluation process and conference/workshop attendance. \$242,780 N 2 Classified Professional Development Provide staff development for classified staff through staff development day, conferences and release time.
 Formalize staff development plan. \$30,000 N 3 Diversify Certificated Staff Expand human resource recruiting efforts to broaden diversity of high-quality certificated applicants.
-Provide support programs for staff of color. \$3,000 N 4 District Teacher Induction Plan Develop and implement District new teacher induction program.
-Seek State approval for induction program. \$105,000 N 5 Athletic Coach Training Examine and implement improvements to coaching certification and ongoing training with focus on student safety, wellness and engagement in students' high school experience. \$5,000 N 6 Recruit and Retain staff Further develop metrics and tracking systems to measure ability to "recruit and retain" high quality employees.
+Provide support programs for staff of color. \$5,000 N 4 District Teacher Induction Plan Develop and implement District new teacher induction program.
+Seek State approval for induction program. \$110,000 N 5 Athletic Coach Training Examine and implement improvements to coaching certification and ongoing training with focus on student safety, wellness and engagement in students' high school experience. \$105,000 N 6 Recruit and Retain staff Further develop metrics and tracking systems to measure ability to "recruit and retain" high quality employees.
 No cost N

 Action # Title Description Total Funds Contributing 7 Beyond Diversity Provide "Beyond Diversity" (or equivalent) training to all certificated, classified and administrative staff.
 Equity training for faculty with the purpose of improving their understanding of learning experiences of all students.
-Develop faculty leadership on equity and culturally responsive curriculum and instructional practices. \$65,000 Y 8 Student Support Additional 1.0 FTE psychologist and fulltime nursing at each school \$190,000 N
+Develop faculty leadership on equity and culturally responsive curriculum and instructional practices. \$105,800 Y